Volunteering’s a great way to get more involved in the Greenbelt story.

-Volunteering with Greenbelt provides an opportunity for you to try out new skills, gain experience, face fresh challenges, make friends, enjoy being part of a team and most of all have fun helping to make a great festival happen.
+Our volunteering roles give you a chance to try out new skills, gain experience, face fresh challenges, make friends, enjoy being part of a team and, most of all, have fun making a great festival happen.

-There’s a whole host of volunteering opportunities available.
-We have lots of different teams being kept busy over the festival weekend – along with other groups who meet together to plan and prepare during the year.
-There are also administrative roles for volunteers to take on in our London office, or you could support one of our teams by taking on doing some admin at home.
+There are oodles of ways to volunteer.
+We have lots of teams that work over the weekend, or during the Build week before the festival opens.
+Some teams also plan and prepare during the year.
+Finally, there are administrative roles that you can take on in our London office, or you could support a team by doing some admin at home.